NAHco-code/Employee-Directory/README.md

 ## Description

 React app allows user to view their entire employee directory at once for quick access to their information.
-User is able to search by employee name and recieve live filtered results, as well as sort employee last names in ascending alphebetcial order.
+User is able to search by employee name and receive live filtered results, and sort employee last names in ascending alphebetcial order.

 ## Technologies